The Latest NBA Odds

 Odds in Point Totals

-Over-under bets are wagers on the game's total score for both teams, and whether it will be above or below a certain number.
+Over-under bets are wagers on the game’s total score for both teams, and whether it will be above or below a certain number.
+The more unlikely a total score is, the higher the odds.

 Future bets are any bets placed on something happening in the future.
 Most future bets are related to winning a championship.
 The odds for these bets are set by an oddsmaker, based on potential results.